 After 2.75 miles, we reach the second lake.
 Oh, my!!
 Barney was even more picturesque and dramatic than Skelton.
 The sparkling turquoise lake was breathtaking against the snowy Crown Point in the backdrop.
 We were awestruck by its spectacular view.

 I felt like we hiked a long distance already but it was just an effect of the thin air.
 At this point, we were a little over 10,000 feet, the highest elevation Xena and I reached by foot/paws so far.

 It was pretty flat around the lake then at 3.3-mile mark, the switchbacks started and we began the final stretch of the climb.
 Jen and I looked at where we were headed and we both said, ‘Whaaaaat!’
 The air began to get thinner noticeably.
-We took small breaks to give our body time to get used to the higher altitude.
+We took small breaks to give our body time to get used to the high altitude.

 Remember I didn’t get enough sleep the night before?
 Oh gosh, I was definitely feeling it about then.